schmittjoaopedro/spring-boot-sample/README.md

 ## Tests

 The annotated *FullPersistenceTest* class shows an example used to create integrated tests.
-This class aims to validate the functionalities of SDN as creation, modification and deletion using complex structures.
+This class aims to validate the functionalities of SDN as creation, modification, and deletion using complex structures.

 The first test detected that SDN does not make possible to eliminate one-to-one relationships when defining an entity attribute as null of the object instance being persisted.

-The second test detected that, when a entity is removed from a collection (one-to-many or many-to-many relationship), is not possible to save the entity owner of the collection removing the detached objects (cascade removal).
+The second test detected that, when an entity is removed from a collection (one-to-many or many-to-many relationship), is not possible to save the entity owner of the collection removing the detached objects (cascade removal).

-Is concluded that, using SDN to persist stateless objects with more complex structures, is very hard to manage relationships as is made with JPA and Hibernate for cascade persisting.
+Is concluded that using SDN to persist stateless objects with more complex structures, is very hard to manage relationships as is made with JPA and Hibernate for cascade persisting.
 The next code shows the *FullPersistenceTest*.

 FullPersistenceTest.java